apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                                     Protocol <proxy-protocol>` for more information on Proxy Protocol and how it is configured for |TS|.

+                                    For each of these tunnel targets, unless the port is explicitly specified in the target (e.g., if the port is derived from the Proxy Protocol header), the port must be specified in the :ts:cv:`proxy.config.http.connect_ports` configuration in order for the tunnel to succeed.

 forward_route             Inbound   Destination as an FQDN and port, separated by a colon ``:``.

                                     This is similar to tunnel_route, but it terminates the TLS connection and forwards the